 14.3 The provisions of above clauses 14.1 and 14.2 (inclusive) shall not apply in respect of any IPR Claim caused by:

-14.3.1 any use by or on behalf of the Client of the relevant item in combination with any item not supplied pursuant to this Agreement; or
+14.3.1 any use by or on behalf of the Client or Authorised Users of the relevant item in combination with any item not supplied pursuant to this Agreement; or

-14.3.2 the use by the Client of the relevant item in a manner not reasonably anticipated by this Agreement.
+14.3.2 use of the relevant item in a manner not reasonably anticipated by this Agreement.

 14.4 In no event shall LearnerLab, its employees, agents and sub-contractors be liable to the Client to the extent that the IPR Claim is based on:

-14.4.2 the Client’s use of the Service or Documentation in a manner contrary to that reasonably anticipated by this Agreement or the Documentation; or
+14.4.2 use of the Service or Documentation in a manner contrary to that reasonably anticipated by this Agreement or the Documentation; or

-14.4.3 the Client’s use of the Service or Documentation after notice of the alleged or actual infringement from LearnerLab or any appropriate authority.
+14.4.3 use of the Service or Documentation after notice of the alleged or actual infringement from LearnerLab or any appropriate authority.

 14.5 The foregoing and Clause 15.3.2 state the Client’s sole and exclusive rights and remedies, and LearnerLab’s (including its employees’, agents’ and sub-contractors’) entire obligations and liability, for infringement of any patent, copyright, trade mark, database right or right of confidentiality.